High School & College

 -

-Bias & Social Media
+Bias & Social Media (Unit 3: Lesson 15)

 We all have biases — they're part of being human.
 But social media has found ways to exploit and strengthen these natural tendencies.